Soccer: Ragged Panama given lesson by slick Swiss

 LUCERNE, Switzerland (Reuters) - World Cup debutants Panama were given a timely footballing lesson by a slick Switzerland side as they were thumped 6-0 in a friendly on Tuesday.

-The Swiss, using the game as a dress rehearsal for their World Cup group stage match against Costa Rica, scored four times in a 17-minute first half period before adding two more in the second half.
+The Swiss, using the game as a dress rehearsal for their World Cup group stage match against Central American side Costa Rica, scored four times in a 17-minute first half period before adding two more in the second half.

 Panama, who face England, Belgium and Tunisia in their group at the tournament in Russia, were beaten 1-0 by Denmark in the first match of their European trip last Thursday but found the ruthless Swiss a different proposition.

-The Central Americans, who finished above the United States in the final round of CONCACAF qualifiers to reach their first ever World Cup, struggled to get out of their half for the opening 20 minutes and collapsed dramatically after falling behind.
+The Central Americans, who finished above the United States in the CONCACAF qualifiers to reach their first ever World Cup, struggled to get out of their half for the opening 20 minutes and collapsed dramatically after falling behind.

+“Our opponents were quicker, more technical and stronger, better than us in every sense,” said Panama coach Hernan Dario Gomez.
+“They played very well and we played very well.

+“It’s better for this to happen here than at the World Cup but, the truth is, it’s still ugly, horrible.”

 Blerim Dzemaili exchanged passes with Mario Gavranovic before slotting the ball past Jaime Penedo to open the scoring in the 22nd minute and won a penalty for Granit Xhaka to score the second nine minutes later.